voxel51/fiftyone/docs/source/integrations/cvat.rst

 .. note::

-    **Pro tip**: if you are editing existing labels and only uploading a subset of their attributes to CVAT,
+    **Pro tip**: If you are editing existing labels and only uploading a subset of their attributes to CVAT,
     :ref:`restricting label deletions <cvat-restricting-edits>` by setting
     `allow_deletions=False` provides a helpful guarantee that no labels will be